THIS CONFERENCE IS FOR YOU

 - Outline a treatment plan for interstitial lung disease in patients with rheumatic diseases.

 In support of improving patient care, this activity has been planned and implemented by the Postgraduate Institute for Medicine and Global Academy for Medical Education.
 Postgraduate Institute for Medicine is jointly accredited by the American Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-Continuing Pharmacy Education
+Pharmacist Continuing Education

 Continuing Nursing Education

 The maximum number of hours awarded for this Continuing Nursing Education activity is 16.25 contact hours.
 Pharmacotherapy contact hours for Advanced Practice Registered Nurses will be designated on your certificate.